ava-labs/avalanche-docs/docs/tooling/cli-guides/setup-a-devnet.md

     Google Cloud Platform
 ```

-Then, CLI will ask for the number of nodes.
-Select 5.
-Notice it can be from 2 onwards.
+Then, specify a network of 5 nodes (it can be from 2 onwards):

 ```
 ✗ How many nodes do you want to set up?: 5
 ```

-Then select the AWS region.
-Choose `us-east-1`:
+Then select the AWS region `us-east-1`:

 ```
  Which AWS region do you want to set up your node in?: